 in 1983 at the lowest link in the food chain – a Garde Manger preparing cold foods, including dressings, salads and sandwiches.

 Within five months Steve moved up to the position of Lounge Cook, preparing all hot and cold food items for the lunch service.
-At the same time he began three years of study in the American Culinary Federation Apprenticeship Program offered exclusively at Oakland Community College’s Culinary Studies Institute.
+At the same time he began three years of study in the American Culinary Federation Apprenticeship Program offered exclusively at Oakland Community College’s Culinary Arts Institute.
 "I was impressed with the seriousness of the program and the staff’s dedication to creating culinary professionals," Steve says.

 As his skills and experience grew, Steve moved into increasingly more responsible positions – Saucier, Night Chef and Chef de Cuisine.
 Ultimately, he was named the Golden Mushroom’s Executive Chef, directing all food operations, a staff of 22 cooks and chefs, a $1 million annual grocery budget, and recipe development responsibilities for a menu that has achieved national acclaim.